Save Bottlenose Dolphins

 A fishing technique called purse-seining, in which huge nylon nets up to one mile long are used to catch yellowfin tuna, causes the death of about 20,000 dolphins per year, as the dolphins and tuna often swim together and the dolphins are crushed or drown when the nets are brought in.

 The use of driftnets (banned in 1993 but still used illegally) and gill nets (still legal) kills more bottlenose dolphins each year than any other fishing method.
 Dolphins are also hunted for food, oil, and other uses.
 In Chile, for example, the endangered black dolphin is hunted to provide bait for king crab, and Turkish fishermen kill dolphins for oil and chicken feed.
-Japan is believed to be the largest consumer of dolphin meat.
+Japan is believed to be the largest consumer of dolphin meat and also engages in dolphin drive hunts during which bottlenose and other types of dolphins are captured and killed.

 The gentle nature of bottlenose dolphins and other species makes working with them and preserving their habitats an especially rewarding experience.
 Several conservation groups are ready to help you share that experience.